mnms/docs/docs/command-line-interface.md

 - Conf file not exist

 Conf file is not found.
-To resove this error, use 'cluster configure' and then 'cluster start'.
+To resove this error, use `cluster configure` and then `cluster start`.

 ``` bash
 $ cluster start